 BLUE ROUTE OPERATES DURING THE FALL, SPRING & SUMMER SEMESTERS

-The Bicycle Friendly University (BFU) program is an initiative of the League of American Bicyclists, which encourages states, communities and businesses to provide better facilities, encouragement activities, infrastructure and education for cyclists and publicly rewarding them for doing so.
+The Bicycle Friendly University (BFU) program is an initiative of the League of American Bicyclists, which encourages states, communities, businesses to provide better facilities, encouragement activities, infrastructure, and education for cyclists and publicly rewarding them for doing so.
 The benefits of bicycling are far-reaching, including helping the environment by reducing carbon emissions, saving money, reducing congestion, optimizing space, improving health and enhancing campus quality of life.

 New Mexico State University has received a bronze BFU rating.